CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 ```
 Here, `origin` is the alias of remote repository indicated before and `master` indicates the remote repository branch.

 If we have never pushed to GitHub before, we will now be seeing a login prompt, and we are required to introduce our GitHub username and password.
-If you are following along from the previous sections, your output should read similarly as follows:
+If you are following along from the previous sections, your output should read, approximately, as follows:
 ```
 Username for 'https://github.com': angeltoribio-UPC-BCN Password for 'https://angeltoribio-UPC-BCN@github.com':